collinalexbell/HackMatrix/game-design.md

 ### Events
 ### Permissions

+### Guilds/houses
+I want these to form naturally, so I will build the infrastructure once informal groups form.
 ## Architecture
 How do I give the architecture a timeless, essential quality (way of timeless building)
 - Procedurally generated buildings